avichaychriqui/HeBERT/README.md

 ## Stay tuned!
-We are still working on our model and will edit this page as we progress.
+We are still working on our model and will edit this page as we progress. <br>
+Note that we have released only sentiment analysis (polarity) at this point, emotion detection will be released later on.

 ## Contact us
 [Avichay Chriqui](mailto:avichayc@mail.tau.ac.il) <br>